SchnorcherSepp/TankWars2/README.md

 ```
 // World represents the game world with its tiles and dimensions.
 type World struct {
    Tiles         [][]*Tile       // Two-dimensional slice of tile pointers representing the world's tiles.
    XWidth        int             // The width of the world in tiles.
    YHeight       int             // The height of the world in tiles.
+   Reinforcement map[uint64]byte // reinforcement for all players with a base. key is iteration, value is unit type.
    Iteration     uint64          // Current iteration (game time) of the world.
    Freeze        bool            // if true, the update function has no effect and the world remains frozen
 }

 // Tile represents a single hexagonal tile within the game world grid.